 Seaweed is a bit of an acquired taste.
 For many people, nori-wrapped sushi is just about fine, but wakame or kombu flavoured crisps are a culinary step too far.
 If you can bring yourself to eat more seaweed, however, it offers a wealth of health benefits.

-What are the health benefits of seaweed?
+The health benefits of seaweed

-The protein-content of Dulse varies from 9% to 25% depending on the season and manufacturers are now adding seaweed protein to improve the nutritional value of a variety of processed foods, including sausages, cheese and pizza bases.
+The protein-content of Dulse varies from 9% to 25% depending on the season and manufacturers are now using seaweed protein to improve the nutritional value of a variety of processed foods, including sausages, cheese and pizza bases.

 Soluble fibres found in seaweed (alginates) help to reduce hunger and appetite, and slow the absorption of dietary fat, cholesterol and sugars.
-One study showed that the consumption of alginate-enriched bread at breakfast led to a significant reduction (16.4%) in energy intake at another meal, four hours later.
+One study showed that the consumption of seaweed alginate-enriched bread at breakfast led to a significant reduction (16.4%) in energy intake at another meal, four hours later.
 As well as aiding weight loss, alginates can also improve glucose and cholesterol balance.

 Some species of seaweed (eg Palmaria palmata) also contain peptides that have a blood pressure lowering effect by blocking the action of angiotensin converting enzyme (ACE).
 This action is similar to that of ACE-inhibitor drugs.
 Researchers are now also adding these peptides to bread to see if they can develop a functional food for the one in three adults with hypertension.